 In India by 2025, the electric vehicle (EV) market is likely to be a Rs 50,000-crore opportunity, with expecting two- and three-wheelers to drive higher electrification of the vehicles India EV companies.

 More Perks For Driving An EV

-One of the big reasons for electric vehicles gaining popularity in India is the role of government.
-The policymakers are taking some concrete actions (like introducing FAME-II scheme) to make the purchase of electric vehicles in India lucrative for consumers.
+One of the big reasons for electric vehicles gaining popularity in India is the role of the government.
+The policymakers are taking some concrete actions (like introducing the FAME-II scheme) to make the purchase of electric vehicles in India lucrative for consumers.
 The government wants 100% electric vehicles in India by 2030.

 While the main driving factor is sustainability, another substantial reason for the government is to reduce the dependency on oil imports.
 For a country that is reliant heavily on crude oil imports for fueling the transport sector, it makes a compelling case to shift towards alternative fuels like ethanol and electricity.

 What will you get by switching to electric vehicles in India

 By purchasing an EV, you could be qualified to receive subsidies from the government.
 The government has also reduced the goods and services tax (GST) rates, on EVs from 12% to 5% and even offered additional tax exemptions to individuals on the interest on loans taken to pay for EVs.

 In addition to what is covered under the FAME-II scheme, many state governments have announced their respective state EV policies offering financial incentives on the purchase of electric vehicles.